The Risks for Contractors of Operating as a Limited Company in Foreign Countries

-A related issue is the personal tax residency of the contractor as an employee of their limited company, if enough time is spent in the host country.
+A related issue is the personal tax residency of the contractor as an employee of their limited company if enough time is spent in the host country.
 Most jurisdictions use a 183-day rule, which means if the employee is in the country more than 183 days cumulatively in a calendar year they will be considered a tax resident.

 If you become a tax resident of a foreign country, you could be liable for personal income tax both at home and abroad.
-Then, you would have to hope there is tax treaty to give you some relief from double taxation.
+Then, you would have to hope there is a tax treaty to give you some relief from double taxation.

-A contractor who works long term in another country may risk losing their limited company registered status at home.
+A contractor who works long-term in another country may risk losing their limited company registered status at home.
 If the home country considers the limited company as no longer valid, then either the recruitment agency or client could be viewed as the actual legal employer of the contractor.